saalfeldlab/n5-utils/README.md

 # n5-utils
-simple standalone BigDataViewer for multiple N5 (or HDF5) datasets and also a copy tool
+Simple standalone BigDataViewer for multiple N5 (or HDF5) datasets and also a copy, rechunking, and recompressing tool for N5 and HDF5.

 Build a fat jar with
 ```bash